 If one employee has been wronged by their employer, then others within the company may be affected as well.
 Employees who have tried to seek deserved repayment from their employer without any resolution, may want to get some help from a legal professional who is familiar with the FLSA.
 If your rights have been violated and you would like to speak with a skilled New York employee rights lawyer, contact Okun, Oddo & Babat today.
 Our seven professional lawyers offer more than 100 years of combined legal experience in every aspect of civil litigation.
 Our legal team also includes multi-lingual para-professionals who can assist clients who speak English, French, Italian, Russian, and Spanish.

+Our New York, NY employee rights lawyers are ready to take action, and prepared to help navigate your case.
+Okun, Oddo & Babat are passionate in representing our clients who have had their rights violated in the workplace.
 Contact an experienced employee rights lawyer New York, NY provides at 212-642-0950 to set up an appointment for your free case evaluation.

 “Darren and his team worked seamlessly to arrive at a resolution on two different cases against high profile companies.
 We are extremely happy with the speed and professionalism they displayed and will use them again in the future, if the need arises.
 I would recommend Okun, Oddo, & Babat for legal advice and help.”